UAR-NVC: A Unified AutoRegressive Framework for Memory-Efficient Neural Video Compression: EXPERIMENTS

 To achieve the same reconstruction quality for a given video dataset and model architecture, a smaller $p$ generally corresponds to a smaller model size, as fewer frames need to be fitted.
 Next, we analyze the impact of variations in model size.

-\textbf{Memory Usage and Computational Complexity} are critical considerations for practical deployment.
-Memory usage and computational complexity are critical considerations for practical deployment.
-Table~\ref{gpu-memory} presents the memory consumption of HNeRV under different batch sizes and model sizes.
-We observe that as the batch size (bs) and model size increase, memory usage also rises.
-For a 10 MB HiNeRV model, a batch size of 4 approaches the limit on a consumer-grade GPU with 24 GB of VRAM.
-While HNeRV is already a memory-efficient INR model due to its balanced parameter distribution, other INR models tend to consume even more memory.
-In our experiments, we also tested HiNeRV, which exhibits significantly higher memory usage, necessitating the use of GPUs with larger memory capacities for certain experiments.
+\textbf{Memory Usage and Computational Complexity.} Table~\ref{fig-memory-speed} presents the memory consumption of HiNeRV under different model sizes.
+We observe that as the model size increase, memory usage also rises.
+While the model sizes is lager than 9.0M, the training of HiNeRV could not be employed in an RTX 3090 GPU anymore.

-Given the diverse range of encoding tasks across various scenarios, the compression model must operate on devices with different hardware configurations.
-In our framework, small GOP settings only require fitting smaller models, providing users with the flexibility to adjust hyperparameters according to their needs.
 More generally, our framework captures temporal correlations across multiple GOPs through autoregression, allowing each GOP to be loaded separately onto the GPU for training while maintaining an efficient compression ratio.

-\textbf{Fitting Speed} influence not only deployment by also training efficiency.
-Apart from low GPU memory consumption, another advantage of a small model is the reduction in forward-pass computation time, which impacts both training and inference speeds.
-Table~\ref{gpu-memory} presents the time required for a single training iteration of one frame (one forward and backward pass), showing that smaller model sizes result in faster processing speeds.
+\textbf{Fitting Speed.} Apart from low GPU memory consumption, another advantage of a small model is the reduction in forward-pass computation time, which impacts both training and inference speeds.
+Table~\ref{fig-memory-speed} presents the time required for training one frame (one forward and backward pass), showing that smaller model sizes result in faster processing speeds.
 Consequently, smaller $p$ settings ebables faster training.
 Early in training (not converged), the PSNR is higher for small $p$ with the same training time.
 In addition, the reduced computational cost during inference allows for operation on more lightweight devices, also making the approach suitable for Single-Encoding Multiple-Decoding (SEMD) scenario.